-1. Location and Field Inspection: The subject property, addressed as 1-7 Parkway Road, Greenbelt, Maryland, is zoned Multifamily Medium Density Residential (R-18) and is subject to the Planned Community (R-P-C) zone.
-The property is located on the south side of Parkway Road, west of its intersection with Crescent Road.
-The site is known as Parcel 18, containing 0.63 acre, and is recorded among the Prince George's County Land Records in Liber 29164 at folio 676.
-The site is developed with a 24-unit multifamily building.
-There are no driveways on-site, but the property is served by Parkway Road (a 50-foot right-of-way), and an off-site driveway west of the site.
-The building is also served by a system of pedestrian pathways.
-The site plan shows that there are 28 parking spaces in the vicinity of the site, located on- and off-street.
-However, the plan indicates that no spaces are provided specifically for the property.
+1. Location and Field Inspection: The subject property, addressed as 42-54 Crescent Road, Greenbelt, Maryland, is zoned Multifamily Medium Density Residential (R-18) and Townhouse (R-T), and is also subject to the Planned Community (R-P-C) Zone.
+The property is located on the south side of Crescent Road, west of its intersection with Gardenway Court.
+The site is known as Parcel 17, containing 1.17 acres, and is recorded among the Prince George's County Land Records in Liber 42881 at folio 152.
+The site is developed with two multifamily buildings, including a 30-unit building within the R-18-zoned portion of the property and a 12-unit building within the R-T-zoned portion of the property.
+The site is served by a variable-width asphalt driveway located partially on-site, which provides access from Gardenway Court, a 50-foot right-of-way.
+Both buildings are served by a system of pedestrian pathways.
+The site plan shows that there are 26 parking spaces in the vicinity of the site, located on- and off-street.
+However, the plan indicates that no spaces are provided specifically for the buildings on the subject site.
+It is noted that the existing multifamily buildings are part of a larger scheme of multifamily buildings which surround the subject site.